How to Win the Breakup

 35. It’s time for a polka dance break down.
 Right now.
 Just get up and move those cells in your body.
 Do the polka.
 Just do it.
 Do it right now.

 36. Burn your sheets.
 Buy new sheets.
 New clean sheets.

-39. Give yourself about a year before you see this person again.
+39. Give yourself a month before you see this person again.
 You don’t need to see them.
 You need to realign yourself.
 It’s like realigning your back with a chiropractor.
-That’s what happens in a break up.
+That’s what happens in a breakup.
 Realignment.

 40. Don’t indulge in your dark side for too long.
-Also, it’s okay to consider your dark side and not be afraid of it.
-If you’re not aware of yourself you may do stupid and regrettable things.
+Also, it’s okay to consider your dark side for a moment and not be afraid of it.
+If you’re not aware of yourself… you may do stupid and regrettable things.

 © 2015 Andrea Lawrence